rizac/sdaas/sdaas/core/models/README.md

 previous ones (in principle, one could also use the score file as model file, using e.g. linear interpolation or grid search, but it is unfeasible with a lot of features).

-To create a scores CSV file (as of 2021, with a single feature `psd@5sec` is used, and scores are sampled at regular intervals in [-250, 0] seconds), execute the snippet below after changing `MODEL_PATH`:
+For instance, this snippet has been used to create the CSV files sampling scores at regular `psd@5sec` intervals (every 0.1 seconds in the range [-250, 0]).
+To execute it, copy paste it in your code after changing `MODEL_PATH`:

 ```python
 MODEL_PATH = 'path/to/mymodel.sklmodel'